 It’s redesigned in iOS 15 and the looks and animations give a nice experience.
 The Weather app now features more graphical displays for weather data, a full-screen map, and a dynamic layout that changes based on outside conditions.

-The background changes according to your weather, So if it’s sunny outside the app will show the sun and when it’s raining the app shows the raindrops fell on your screen.
+The background changes according to your weather, So if it’s sunny outside the app will show the sun and when it’s raining the app shows the raindrops that fell on your screen.

 The New Clock: